Click to register for the conference

 Turn right out of the Omni parking garage onto Ridge St. At the first traffic light, make a left onto Preston Ave.
 Preston Ave. becomes Rugby Rd. after one mile.
 Continue for 1/10 mile on Rugby Rd. and at the traffic light, make a very slight left onto Barracks Rd.
 Follow Barracks Rd., and at the next traffic light, turn left onto Rt.
 29 S/Emmett St. Pass the Barracks Road Shopping Center on your right and turn right at the traffic light at Arlington Blvd.
 The Law School is at the end of Arlington Blvd.

-Students are invited to submit a paper reflecting upon the conference theme or engaging more general questions pertaining to social movements and legal reform.
-The Mid-Atlantic People of Color Legal Scholarship Conference will select one student paper for its Outstanding Student Writing Award.
-The University of Virginia Black Law Students Association will also recognize one student paper for outstanding scholarship exploring the relationship between social movements, legal reform, and the African Diaspora.
+Two student papers will be recognized.
+MAPOC will select one student paper for its Outstanding Student Writing Award.
+In addition, the University of Virginia Black Law Students Association will recognize one student paper for outstanding scholarship exploring the relationship between social movements, legal reform and the African Diaspora.
+Both awards will be announced at the Conference.
 Each winner will receive $500 and may have an opportunity to be published in the Virginia Journal of Social Policy and the Law.

-Registration | Schedule | Accommodations |Directions | Publication Opportunity | Works-In-Progress | Student Writing Competition
+Publication Opportunity | Works-In-Progress | Student Writing Competition